• Skip to primary navigation

 1. Garlic Butter Skillet Steak

-There’s nothing more satisfying than a perfectly seared steak sizzling in garlic butter.
-This classic pan-seared method delivers a juicy, crusty steak with just a handful of ingredients and less than 20 minutes of effort.
-It’s simple, bold, and lets the beef shine without distractions.
+There's nothing more satisfying than a perfectly seared steak sizzling in garlic butter, with a browned Maillard crust and rich, nutty flavor.
+This classic pan-seared method delivers a juicy, crusty steak with just a handful of ingredients and less than 20 minutes of effort, searing at high heat (about 400-450°F) to build that Maillard crust.

 This recipe is perfect for busy nights when you want something hearty but don't want to overthink it.
 A hot cast iron skillet, a generous spoonful of garlic butter, and a good cut of steak-that's all it takes to turn dinner into something worth sitting down for.